nlinscott/OrderedActionSequences/Documentation/DOCS.md

 3. IActionSequence
    - Implement this interface onto a MonoBehaviour to define what your sequence item will do
    - Add implementation as a component on the same GameObject as your `OrderedActionSequence`.
 Together, these make up a runnable item within your sequence.
-   - Warnings will be issues if an implementation is not present, as its required in order to run.
+   - Warnings will be issued if an implementation is not present, as its required in order to run.
 4. WaitForCompletionSource
    - At the core of all of these features lies the backbone that makes all of this work.
 This class will wait for a CompletionSource to be marked complete.
 Use CompletionSource in your code as needed as well as this class to wait for completion.
 5. Executors